 A Starter Guide to Dutch Culture

 If you’re a newcomer to the Netherlands, you may feel a bit overwhelmed.
 Nobody speaks your language; you have to adapt to new people and you’re starting a new job.
-Besides that, people might have different habits.
+Besides that, people might have different habits and customs.

 To give you a head start, we’ve gathered a few Dutch habits, characteristics and tips.